bradleyjosephh/regexSummary/regex-gist.md

 Character classes include characters that can be found throughout our example code snippet above.

-"Literal Character" are any characters that do not have ^,-, ], or \. the _ in [a-z0-9_\.-] matches a _ character if it is included in the string.

-"Backslash" works around special characters to nullify their any unique connitation or special meaning.
-In this segment of code [a-z0-9_\.-] the escaped character of . nullifies the meaning located outside of a bracket expression and lets it to be passed in with the string.

 "Range" is defined as using a hyphen between two tokens that each specificy a single character.
 These ranges can include the two tokens that are used as limits. [a-z0-9_\.-] a-z matches a character between a and z.
 Whereas the 0-9 range matches any character within that range.

+"Backslash" works around special characters to nullify their any unique connitation or special meaning.
+In this segment of code [a-z0-9_\.-] the escaped character of . nullifies the meaning located outside of a bracket expression and lets it to be passed in with the string.

+"Literal Character" are any characters that do not have ^,-, ], or \. the _ in [a-z0-9_\.-] matches a _ character if it is included in the string.

-\d displayed ([\da-z\.-]+) matches any digit from 0-9.
+\d displayed ([\da-z\.-]+) matches any number from 0-9.

 ### The OR Operator

 '+' , '*'.
-In this code snippet the OR operator '+' means it will match one or more of the bracketed character sets. ([a-z0-9_\.-]+
+In this code snippet the OR operator '+' means it will match one or more of the bracketed sets of characters. ([a-z0-9_\.-]+

 ### Flags